Sab0tag3d/Jesus-s-domains-enumeration/README.md

 > It could be usefull for big organizations, in common case you will find all mail servers.

 ### Subdomain name alterations
-[Altdns](https://github.com/infosec-au/altdns) - Python tool that could generate a lot of mutation of input domains list.
+[Altdns](https://github.com/infosec-au/altdns) - Python tool that could generate a lot of mutation of input domains list
+> Altdns also have dns resolver but it's very slow, so it will be better to generate list with altdns and resolve it with another tool (with [massdns](https://github.com/blechschmidt/massdns))
 [Amass](https://github.com/OWASP/Amass/blob/master/doc/user_guide.md) has mutation module

->Altdns also have dns resolver but it's very slow, so it will be better to generate list with altdns and resolve it with another tool (with [massdns](https://github.com/blechschmidt/massdns))

 ### Certificate search
 An SSL/TLS certificate usually contains domain names, sub-domain names and email addresses.
 The simplest way to collect data from certificates is to connect to crt.sh through web (could be unstable), [example](https://github.com/Sab0tag3d/Jesus-s-domains-enumeration/blob/master/scripts/crt.sh)